4.5: Systems of Linear Inequalities

 Graph a system of two inequalities

 Remember from Module 3 on graphing linear inequalities that the graph of a single linear inequality splits the coordinate plane into two regions.
 On one side lie all the solutions to the inequality.
 On the other side, there are no solutions.
 Consider the graph of the inequality [latex]y<2x+5[/latex].
-An upward-sloping dotted line with the region below it shaded.
-The shaded region is labeled y is less than 2x+5.
-A is equal to (-1,1).
-B is equal to (3,1).
+Coordinate plane with dotted line y is less than 2 x + 5, shaded below.
+Points A(negative 1, negative 1) and B(3,1) marked within shading. x and y axes from negative 4 to 4.

 The dashed line is [latex]y=2x+5[/latex].
 Every ordered pair in the shaded area below the line is a solution to [latex]y<2x+5[/latex], as all of the points below the line will make the inequality true.
 Try substituting the x and y coordinates of Points A and B into the inequality—you’ll see that they work.
 On the other hand, if you plug in the coordinates of any point on the opposite side of the line into the inequality, they will result in a false statement.
 So, the shaded area shows all of the solutions for this inequality.